M.A. in Environmental Studies

 Concentrates studies in processes of urban planning and decision making with a combination of sustainable design, law, and policy.

 We also have an accelerated 1-year Masters program option specifically for those interested in applied urban planning specialization (Undergraduate degree in Planning Highly Recommended).
 It covers coursework in planning foundational knowledge, methods, and applied skills.
-The degree trains students for planning of equitable, healthful, livable, diverse, and sustainable communities for present and future generations.
+The degree trains students for the planning of equitable, healthful, livable, diverse, and sustainable communities for present and future generations.

 Emphasizes coursework in energy system transitions, stakeholder engagement, advanced energy policy, and environmental politics/policy.